Have Questions?

 989-790-7700

-Pathways Chemical Dependency Services is dedicated to helping anyone with an alcohol or drug use problem in Freeland, Michigan and within the surrounding neighborhoods find complete recovery.
+Pathways Chemical Dependency Services is dedicated to helping anyone with an alcohol or drug use problem in Freeland, MI. and within the surrounding neighborhoods find complete recovery.
 It offers several programs - such as outpatient day treatment, inpatient drug and alcohol rehab centers, outpatient detoxification centers, short term rehab centers, long term drug addiction treatment and others - in keeping with its belief of the addiction treatment and rehab methods that are effective in recovery.
 This substance abuse treatment center also believes that clients require individual treatment to be able to stop abusing drugs and alcohol.

 As such, Pathways Chemical Dependency Services specializes in 12-step facilitation approach, vocational rehabilitation services, dual diagnosis drug rehab, brief intervention approach, group therapy, relapse prevention and more.
 At the same time, it accepts patients who are social skills development, persons with serious mental illness, suicide prevention services, legal advocacy, persons with post-traumatic stress disorder, domestic violence, and others.
 This alcohol and drug treatment program uses treatment methods that can help clients to maintain sobriety from the substances abused in the past.